 Medical professionals can use facial recognition technology to detect a patient’s illness by just looking at the features of the patient.
 Through facial expression recognition, doctors can detect symptoms such as swelling or inflammation, and instigate to prescribe the best route forward without meeting the patient in person.

 With facial recognition technology, advertisers get a chance to get more accurate in terms of communicating their messages to their preferred target marketplaces or demographics.
-Using this face detection technology, cameras can identify the correct age and gender, permitting marketers to target exactly the right customer with the right message, at the right time through social media marketing, SEO, Paid advertising, or other mediums.
+Using this face detection technology, cameras can identify the correct age and gender, permitting marketers to target exactly the right customer with the right message, at the right time through social media marketing, Paid advertising, Search Engine Optimization, or other digital marketing mediums.

 Some of today’s most disruptive and trending eCommerce development platforms are utilizing facial recognition technology to offer better experiences for their customers.
 Take the glasses company, Warby Parker, for example, the company leverages facial recognition on their site so that consumers can upload a picture of their face, and virtually try on different glasses frames so they can see which ones they like best and that too from the comfort of their own home.